tarwn/lessthandot-hugo/blogs/content/posts/2008-06-30-why-bother-with-architecture.md

 ## And Finally...

 So...
 Yes – Sometimes it's nice to just set out in your car and drive wherever the wind takes you until the fuel runs out.
 But other times, and almost always when it is on 'business time', wandering aimlessly in the hope of finding something that might be useful is just not acceptable.
-Having that vision, aspiration, direction and roadmap an architecture can bring to your project might seem like a chore and “impossible” to achieve to some people.. but how else will you get there, without ever actively and knowingly moving toward it ?
+Having that vision, aspiration, direction and roadmap an architecture can bring to your project might seem like a chore and "impossible" to achieve to some people.. but how else will you get there, without ever actively and knowingly moving toward it ?
 Chance ?
 Good Luck with that...

 So, the next time you think about just winging it, and not bothering with architecture, just think about your software product as your own house that you wish to build – would you really just start building ?
 Or even just draw up your own plans on visio and ask the builders to 'sort it out' ?